whoisdsmith/VAULTSIDIAN/Obsidian/obsidian-mkdocs-publisher/obsidian-github-publisher-obsidian-mkdocs-publisher.md

 When a shared file is found, it will be sent in a new branch named by `your_vault_name-month-day-year`.
 A pull request followed by a merge will be done, and if everything is okay, the branch will be deleted after the merge.
 Thus, you can easily revert commit, and create workflow based on PR, merged PR, specific push…

-## What the plugin do[¶](https://obsidian-publisher.netlify.app/obsidian%20github%20publisher/#what-the-plugin-do "Permanent link")
+## What the Plugin do[¶](https://obsidian-publisher.netlify.app/obsidian%20github%20publisher/#what-the-plugin-do "Permanent link")

 -   Read the frontmatter to check the value of a configured `share` key.
 -   Send the file (and their embedded image or notes if any) to a GitHub repository